EnMirai/Cleaner-Grid/README.md

 # Getting Started with Enmirai Cleaner Grid Project

-This project was bootstrapped with [Enmirai Cleaner Grid Project](https://github.com/facebook/create-react-app).
+This project was bootstrapped for Enmirai Cleaner Grid Project.

+## Getting Started

+First we have to run `npm i` to install all the additional packages required to run the project.

 ## Available Scripts